kaibruijn/BERT_GRU_Sentiment/README.md

 Run (train + test):
 Simply run [baseline].py, where [baseline] is replaced with either 'svm', 'linear_regression' or 'logistic_regression'.

-If you want to train on the binary sentiment analysis task and test on multiclass sentiment analysis, run trainbinary_testmulti_[baseline]_multiclass_movies, where [baseline] is replaced with a traditional method.

 Change data:
 read_data_baselines.py provides possible data sets.
 For this, simply change read_data() in [baseline].py.

+If you want to train on the binary sentiment analysis task and test on multiclass sentiment analysis, run trainbinary_testmulti_[baseline]_multiclass_movies, where [baseline] is replaced with a traditional method.
+Here, the read_data() cannot be changed.

 # Requirements:
 - langdetect==1.0.8